 Looking at this list, I realize they all have one thing in common.

-Whether it’s a man playing “Imagine” or the immense ocean or a newborn baby, they all teach the same lesson… life goes on.
+Whether it’s a man playing a song or the immense ocean or a newborn baby, they all teach the same lesson… life and love go on.

 There are hateful forces out there we’ll never understand.
 But there’s also goodness.

-And whether we’re ready or not, the wheel of life keeps turning.
+And whether we’re ready or not, that wheel of life keeps turning.
 And that too brings hope.

 How about you?
 Where do you turn for comfort?
 Comments are always welcome.
 Thank you for reading and sharing.